AEAEmbedded/MIC5/README.md

 ## License

 The material seems to have a MIT license attached.
 Though the material is not owned by me.
-To avoid conflicts with the original authors, this repository is licensed GPL-3 though this might be subject to change :)
+This repository is licensed Apache 2 though this might be subject to change :)

 Though it is good to note that the changes made to the material are MIT licensed, such as all the CMake files.